jmdha/Sunbird/README.md

 # chess_engine
 In short, this project implements a negamax chess engine in cpp.

-This involves generating legal moves, updating state in accordance with doing moves, and evaluating moves.
+This involves generating legal quietMoves, updating state in accordance with doing quietMoves, and evaluating quietMoves.

 ## Setup
 This project has no dependencies, as such simply compile with cmake and then run.